lucasgdb/useful-dev-tools/desktop-tools.md

 [pgAdmin](http://postgresapp.com/) | A full-featured PostgreSQL install for MacOS.
 [Postbird](https://www.electronjs.org/apps/postbird) | App to graphically manage your PostgreSQL BDs [Robo 3T](https://robomongo.org/) | A GUI for editing and viewing MongoDB Data.
+[Indri](https://www.lemurproject.org/indri.php) | Tool for creating index and querying the index for any size dataset.

 | **Package Manager** |
 [Chocolatey](https://chocolatey.org) | Software management automation for Windows that wraps installers, executables, zips, and scripts into compiled packages